greglinch/sourcelist/to-do-list.md

 * BUG: required asterisk not appearing in `join` form for `country` although it's required

-* BUG: hamburger menu doesn't collapse for responsive view `results.html`
+* FIX BUG: hamburger menu doesn't collapse for responsive view `results.html`
 	* work fine for all others, so probably a JS conflict

+* if someone has submitted and gets the "your profile already exists" prompt, give them a button to "Send me link to edit my profile"

 * move css to external file under static
 	* also move all inlines styles there (e.g. image width for about)